po1sigala/live/01-Class-Content/19-PWA/03-Algorithms/03-smallest-difference/README.md

     var arr1 = [8, 9, 10, 11, 12, 13];
     ```

-    * The following should be returned:
+    * The following should be returned since both arrays contain the number `9` and the difference between same numbers is `0`:

     ```js
     [9, 9];
     ```

-    * Since both arrays contain the number `9` and the difference between same numbers is `0`.

     * Given the following arrays: